Turing machine: "State" diagrams

 To the right: the above table as expressed as a "state transition" diagram.

 Usually large tables are better left as tables (Booth, p.
 74).
 They are more readily simulated by computer in tabular form (Booth, p.
 74).
 However, certain concepts—e.g. machines with "reset" states and machines with repeating patterns (cf. Hill and Peterson p.
 244ff)—can be more readily seen when viewed as a drawing.

 Whether a drawing represents an improvement on its table must be decided by the reader for the particular context.

 The reader should again be cautioned that such diagrams represent a snapshot of their table frozen in time, not the course ("trajectory") of a computation through time and space.
 While every time the busy beaver machine "runs" it will always follow the same state-trajectory, this is not true for the "copy" machine that can be provided with variable input "parameters".

 The diagram "progress of the computation" shows the three-state busy beaver's "state" (instruction) progress through its computation from start to finish.
 On the far right is the Turing "complete configuration" (Kleene "situation", Hopcroft–Ullman "instantaneous description") at each step.
 If the machine were to be stopped and cleared to blank both the "state register" and entire tape, these "configurations" could be used to rekindle a computation anywhere in its progress (cf. Turing (1936) The Undecidable, pp. 139–140).

 Equivalent models

 Many machines that might be thought to have more computational capability than a simple universal Turing machine can be shown to have no more power (Hopcroft and Ullman p.
 159, cf. Minsky (1967)).
 They might compute faster, perhaps, or use less memory, or their instruction set might be smaller, but they cannot compute more powerfully (i.e. more mathematical functions).
-(The Church–Turing thesis hypothesizes this to be true for any kind of machine: that anything that can be "computed" can be computed by some Turing machine.)
+(The Church–Turing thesis hypothesises this to be true for any kind of machine: that anything that can be "computed" can be computed by some Turing machine.)